timm/shortr/README.md

 ![docs/bi.png](docs/bi.png)

-(Aside: this list is not quite up-to-date- it makes no mention of current concerns about FAT (fair, accountable, trust) or bias mitigation.
+(Aside: this list is not as complete as I'd like. current concerns about FAT (fair, accountable, trust) or bias mitigation.
-Nor does it really touch on model-based reasoning  or multi-objective optimization.
+Nor does it really touch on knowledge acquisition or or how to trade off goals between competing stakeholders.
 But that's ok-- we can add that i and still not break 1000 lines of code).

 I use this exercise  to teach software engineers what goes on inside AI.